by Caroline von Fluegge-Chen

 It is my personal commitment to empower people to make better choices with regards to their well-being.
 I believe each person was put on this planet so that we can express our human potential to the highest degree possible.
 That might mean being an amazing musician, or an incredible parent, or a business tycoon, or a famous artist, or a published writer…the list goes on.
 From my own experience, I know for certain that full self-expression is impossible without having optimal health as a foundation from which to launch one’s talents.
 The body’s natural healing abilities work flawlessly unless there is interference.
 It is my job to remove the stress in your nervous system that is interfering with your capacity for optimal health and self-expression.
 It is for this reason that I created Balance Atlanta Family Chiropractic.
 I welcome you with an open heart, an open mind, and open arms to join me in the experience.

 The rest of the story: Dr. Caroline’s journey took her from the world of advertising, art, and marketing to the realm of healing.
 Over the course of the years, the skills she acquired during the trip have served her to become a compassionate teacher and visionary.
 She is a chiropractic consultant for the NHL Atlanta Thrashers, a yoga teacher, a neuromuscular therapist, and an expert in pregnancy and pediatric chiropractic care.
 Dr. Caroline teaches wellness seminars in corporations, and is frequently the guest speaker for community and business organizations.
 Most recently her work has led her to the realm of film and DVD where she is creative director and executive producer for a series of educational programs on health and wellness.
-She lives in Atlanta with her husband, David, her daughter, Willow, her orange dog named Louie and Comet the cat where she continues to participate in long-distance biking events, plans new travel adventures, dreams of being a rock star (even if just for a week), spends way too much money on books and music, and approaches each day with curiosity.
+She lives in Atlanta with her husband, David, and she continues to participate in long-distance biking events, plans new travel adventures, dreams of being a rock star (even if just for a week), spends way too much money on books and music, and approaches each day with curiosity.